guomingtang/guomingtang.github.io/index.md

 ### <img src="../img/news.png" height="40px"> News

+- May.
+2025: **LLM4NILM**, the first study applying prompt-driven, general-purpose LLMs to NILM, is now available on <a href="https://arxiv.org/abs/2505.06330" target="_blank">arXiv</a>.
+- May.
+2025: Two papers got accepted to IEEE/ACM TON and IEEE TITS, respectively.
 - Apr.
 2025: **ZSMerge** (zero-shot KV Cache Compression for LLMs) is now available on <a href="https://arxiv.org/abs/2503.10714" target="_blank">arXiv</a> and open-sourced on <a href="https://github.com/SusCom-Lab/ZSMerge" target="_blank">GitHub</a>.
 - Mar.
 2025: **GreenFL** and **SAGkit** got accepted to ICDCS'25 and ICDCSW'25, respectively.
 - Mar.
 2025: Three papers got accepted to IEEE TIFS, TGCN and TVT, respectively.